gcfrxbots/rxbot/README.md

 **Q:** The bot outputs a *bunch* of `main libvlc error`s when a song is requested, but still seems to work.
 **A:** Try re-installing VLC, that seems to fix it.
 These errors *also* seem to be completely harmless, as we've yet to encounter any actual problems with them, but better safe than sorry.

+**Q:** The bot gives an error when attempting to play age-restriced Youtube videos!
+**A:** This is most likely a problem with pafy, one of the bot's dependencies.
+Run **FixAgeRestrict.bat**.
+If that doesn't fix it, contact us.

 **Q:** Hotkeys don't work while I'm in certain programs!
 **A:** This is usually because the program is being run as admin, not much we can do there.
 If you want to try running the bot as admin, you must first edit **RUN.bat** and replace `Run.py` with the full file directory, [like this.](https://i.imgur.com/kcu4Grv.png) Then, right click **Run.bat** and select "Run as Administrator".